gholler-sopra/hydrator-plugins/transform-plugins/docs/UnionSplitter-splittertransform.md

     | item  | [ int, long, itemMeta ] |
     +=================================+

-with the 'item' field as a union of int, long and a record named 'itemMeta' with schema:
+Along with the schema above, the 'item' field as a union of int, long and a record named 'itemMeta' is also received:

     +=================================+
     | name  | type                    |